microsoft/vscode-docs/docs/remote/containers.md

 ### System requirements

 **Local:** Docker Desktop 2.0+ for macOS/Windows 10 Pro/Enterprise or Docker CE/EE 18.06+ and Docker Compose 1.21+ for Linux.
 Docker Toolbox and Ubuntu snap packages are not supported.
-However, Docker does not need to be running if you are[using a remote Docker host](/docs/remote/containers-advaced.md#developing-inside-a-container-on-a-remote-docker-host).
+However, Docker does not need to be running if you are [using a remote Docker host](/docs/remote/containers-advanced.md#developing-inside-a-container-on-a-remote-docker-host).
 See the minimum requirements for [VS Code](/docs/supporting/requirements.md) for additional details.

 **Containers**: